MLH-Fellowship/gitcord-bot/README.md

 </div>

 ## Louise Findlay - [@louisefindlay23](https://github.com/louisefindlay23)

 <br>
 <div align="center">
 <img width="200px" src="https://avatars.githubusercontent.com/u/26024131?v=4" alt="Louise Findlay">
 </div>
 <br>

-I'd never created a Discord Bot or used the GitHub API before so it seems like an exciting new project to tackle.
+I wanted to work on the project because I've hadn't created a Discord Bot or used the GitHub API before so it seemed like an exciting new project to tackle and the features we were developing would solve real pain points us and fellow developers had so the project would bring great benefits to the developer community.

 I really enjoyed working on the project because since the dev team was small, we worked closely as a tight-knit team, helping each other out with pair programming sessions when we faced any issues or blockers despite the distributed nature of our team.
 We all learned about new technologies and aspects of coding languages that we can use in the future.